Table of Contents

 The Difference Between Synthetic and Conventional Oil

-Conventional oil needs changing more often and can have problems flowing in extreme temperatures.
+Conventional oil needs to be changed more often and can have problems flowing at extreme temperatures.
 Synthetic oil can be used for longer periods and flows in a wider range of temperatures.
 Although there are clear advantages to synthetic oil, there’s one disadvantage: It costs more.

 Check your owner’s manual to see what type and grade are recommended for your vehicle’s engine.
 How much your car is worth may factor into your choice of which oil to use.